Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

-To test the validity of this analysis and further understand the system beyond the onset of pattern formation, we performed fully non-linear finite element simulations in a periodic 2D domain \cite{companion_paper}.
+To test the validity of this analysis and further understand the system beyond the onset of pattern formation, we performed fully non-linear finite element simulations in a periodic square 2D domain \cite{companion_paper,Waleed_code_gitlab}\forus{, with a domain size chosen to be $8\, \ell_{\rm pattern}$ where $\ell_{\rm pattern} = 2\pi/\nu_{\rm crit}$ is the pattern lengthscale predicted by linear stability analysis}.
 In these simulations, we increased the activity parameter $\lambda$ beyond the instability starting from a quiescent uniform state.
-We found that the linear stability analysis very accurately predicts the activity thresholds and pattern wave-numbers within two percent across a wide range of parameters.
-In the nonlinear regime, the exponentially-growing instabilities eventually reach out-of-equilibrium quasi-steady-state patterns involving self-reinforcing flows towards regularly-spaced regions of high density surrounded by a low density matrix.
-In the absence of nematic coupling ($\beta = \kappa = \lambda_\odot = 0$), these high density domains are droplets arranged in a regular hexagonal lattice with $S=0$ throughout the domain, Movie~1.
-In contrast, for a generic parameter set with finite $\beta$, $\kappa$ and $\lambda_\odot$, high density domains adopt elongated configurations or bands where order is high, surrounded by a low density and low order matrix, Fig.~\ref{fig2}b and Movie~2. \forus{Thus, the nematic active gel develops out-of-equilibrium localized states through a chemomechanical mechanism \cite{barberi2023localized}, which unlike those in \cite{PhysRevLett.95.258103}, exhibit localization of both density and nematic order, and hence resemble dense nematic structures embedded in a low-density isotropic actin cortex.
-Furthermore,} the shape and internal architecture of dense and nematic phases are qualitatively modified by the nematic coupling.
+We found that the linear stability analysis very accurately predicts the activity thresholds within two percent across a wide range of parameters. \forus{Furthermore, we found that the linear estimate for the wavenumber in Eq.~(\ref{nu_c}) characterizes well the nonlinear patterns, as quantified in Supp.~Fig.~\ref{Fig_onset_deeper} and illustrated visually by the density patterns in Figs.~\ref{fig2} and \ref{fig3} showing the entire $8\, \ell_{\rm pattern}\times 8\, \ell_{\rm pattern}$ computational domain.}.
+In the nonlinear regime, the exponentially-growing instabilities eventually reach out-of-equilibrium quasi-steady-state patterns involving self-reinforcing flows towards regularly-spaced regions of high density surrounded by a low density matrix, \forus{as previously reported for various compressible and density-dependent active gel models \cite{bois2011,kumar2014,callan2013,hannezo2015,mietke2019_2,barberi2023localized}}.
+In the absence of nematic coupling ($\beta = \kappa = \lambda_\odot = 0$), these high density domains are droplets arranged in a regular hexagonal lattice with $S=0$ throughout the domain \forus{as previously reported \cite{kumar2014}}, Movie~1.
+In contrast, for a generic parameter set with finite $\beta$, $\kappa$ and $\lambda_\odot$, high density domains adopt elongated configurations or bands where order is high, surrounded by a low density and low order matrix, Fig.~\ref{fig2}b and Movie~2.
+Thus, our nematic active gel develops out-of-equilibrium localized nematic states starting from an isotropic state through a mechanochemical mechanism, which unlike those in \cite{PhysRevLett.95.258103,Santhosh2020}, exhibit localization of both density and nematic order, and hence resemble dense nematic structures embedded in a low-density isotropic actin cortex.
+Furthermore, the shape and internal architecture of dense and nematic phases are qualitatively modified by the nematic coupling.